Cristina is a Florida native and creative mind behind Wander Florida, an online guide to the lesser-known attractions and towns in Florida.

-Kayaking Adventure in Upper Tampa Bay
+Upper Tampa Bay Park Kayaking

 Everything here is green or brown.
-Florida may be famous for her white beaches and crystal waters but the estuaries present a much different picture.
+Florida may be famous for its white beaches and crystal waters, but the estuaries present a much different picture.
 My black paddle disappears instantly beneath the surface of the flat waters.
 Nick's yellow one stays visible for only a few inches before the dark water swallows its color.
 The only relief from the browns and greens pops up from time to time in the branches of the mangroves - a white heron, an egret, an ibis.
 And of course, the sky in its infinite blue mantle.
 Today white clouds gather along the horizon.
 Rain will likely visit us in the afternoon.

 We paddle south from the canoe launch, a harrowing experience as we've only launched from shore and this launch is a dock with rollers at the end.
 I almost stepped right off the dock.
 The water is so dark, I expected dock and stepped into nothing but a liquid void.
 With that behind us, we set off to see what this park has to offer.

 Upper Tampa Bay Park has marked paddling trails.
 Markers are numbered starting with 1 at the launch.
 We follow the numbers until we come around a bend where the channel forks.
 In the middle of the confluence of the three channels, an oyster bed slowly emerges as the tide races out.
-The oysters' sharp ridges coupled with visible markers to the right makes the decision of which fork to take an easy one.
+The oysters' sharp ridges coupled with visible markers to the right make the decision of which fork to take an easy one.
 To the right we paddle, floating easily on an outgoing tide and following the sounds of laughter.

 Nick likes to think of himself as an explorer.
 When we go out on Grasshopper (our kayak), he wants to take the path that looks least travelled.
 Upper Tampa Bay Park lends itself to this kind of exploration.
 Smaller offshoots of the main trail wind to other parts of the trail while others wind back into the mangroves only to dead-end.